Vyral/holly-brink-recruiting/_posts/2020-07-14-how-do-i-write-the-winning-offer.md

 **5\.
 Shorten the inspection period**.
 You could waive it all together, though I don’t recommend that.
 Another option is to shorten it to three or four days.
 Find out when your buyer’s preferred home inspector can get in the home so you know how much that period can be shortened.&nbsp;

 **6\.
-Make your earnest money non-refundable.** This will show the seller that you’re willing to put money on the line in order to have your bid accepted; if things don’t work out, the seller will get to keep that money as a sort of consolation prize.&nbsp;
+Make your earnest money non-refundable.** This will show the seller that you’re willing to put money on the line to have your bid accepted; if things don’t work out, the seller will get to keep that money as a sort of consolation prize.&nbsp;

 **7\.
 Offer to pay for the seller’s closing costs**.
 If you can afford to take this on, this would be a great way to craft an aggressive offer that will catch the seller’s attention.